mags0ft/Jace/README.md

 ## How it works

-This project uses Ollama to run several models and query them with each other's ideas on how to solve the problem.
+This project uses the Ollama API to run several models at once and query them with each other's ideas on how to solve a given problem or fulfill a request.

 The basic steps for problem solving are as following: